 done on an individual basis.
 We have zero tolerance on cheating

-(homework, a project, or an exam), which will result in automatic
+(homework, a PA, or an exam), which will result in automatic

 failure of the course.